karatelabs/karate/README.md

 ```

 ### XPath Functions
 When handling XML, you sometimes need to call [XPath functions](https://docs.oracle.com/javase/tutorial/jaxp/xslt/xpath.html), for example to get the count of a node-set.
 XPath functions are not supported directly within [`match`](#match) statements.
 But by using the `get` keyword, you should be able to achieve any assertion involving XPath functions in two steps.

-The examples below also show how 'standard' XPath can be used to do `match`.
+The last line below also show how 'normal' (uncomplicated) XPath can be used to do a `match` in a single step.

 ```cucumber
 * def myXml =